 Handlerfile to locally call the function.

-event.datfile under the directory that stores the function handler file.
-You can modify the event.dat file to configure events to be triggered each time the function is called.
+event.datfile in the directory that stores the function handler file.
+You can modify the event.dat file to configure events that trigger the function when the function is called.

-Step 5: Deploy the service and its functions
+Step 5: Deploy the service and its function

 - Click the Deploy icon in the LOCAL RESOURCES pane to deploy the local service and

 - After the deployment is completed, click the Refresh icon in the REMOTE RESOURCES